-- a. meets the provider qualification policies, procedures, and standards established by the NC Medicaid; - b. meets the requirements of 10A NCAC 27G Rules for Mental Health or substantially equivalent federal/IHS regulations, Developmental Disabilities, and Substance Abuse Facilities and Services; - c. demonstrate that they meet these standards by being credentialed and contracted by the DHHS designated contractor or the Cherokee Indian Hospital Authority; - d. within one year of enrollment as a provider with NC Medicaid, achieve national accreditation with at least one of the designated accrediting agencies; - e. become established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins and service implementation standards.
+- a. meets the provider qualification policies, procedures, and standards established by the NC Medicaid; - b. meets the requirements of 10A NCAC 27G Rules for Mental Health, Developmental Disabilities, and Substance Abuse Facilities and Services; - c. demonstrate that they meet these standards by being credentialed and contracted by the DHHS designated contractor or the Cherokee Indian Hospital Authority; - d. within one year of enrollment as a provider with NC Medicaid, achieve national accreditation with at least one of the designated accrediting agencies; - e. become established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins and service implementation standards.